twks-cohort/nine-lab-platform-eks-base/README.md

 ```

 - Still need to add eks major version release check.
 The current radiator does report latest nor indicate when prod is behind.
+- the datadog monitor and dashboard update scripts are simplistic and there is obviously refactoring needed to turn that into a standard piece of code with functionality accessed via an orb or something similar